RNPG/Pent-art/README.md

 ### Requirements

-Inorder to run this tool without any problems, you must have two Github projects on the same directory as this tool's.
+Inorder to run this tool without any problems, you must have two Github projects in the same directory as this tool's.
 To do so, you can mauanlly download the following Github packages on your system:

 * https://github.com/CBHue/nMap_Merger
 * https://github.com/mrschyte/nmap-converter